-Academic dishonesty normally involves cheating or failing to cite sources for research or ideas in a paper.
+Academic dishonesty normally involves cheating on an assignment by obtaining an unfair or unauthorized advantage or copying work.
 Academic dishonesty is serious because 1) it violates the purpose of education, which is for the student to think independently and 2) academic dishonesty disrespects those students who take the time to complete their own work honestly.
-If an investigation reveals academic dishonesty on the part of students, said students will receive no credit for their work, no opportunity to make up the work, and will be referred to administration for further punishment.